erysdren/TinyGL/README.md

 - [ ] Implement areas of OpenGL 1.1 and 1.2 that are missing
 - [ ] Fixed-point math
 - [ ] Native 8bpp renderng with predefined palette
+- [ ] Clean up assumptions of little-endianness

 ## License